-The 2017 championships came down to a grand final between the Sydney representative team and the team from Western Sydney.
-The debate was held at the Collaroy Centre on Wednesday 8 November with the Sydney team successfully arguing the affirmative side of the topic "That we should abolish NAPLAN."
-Note that you can watch the final at the bottom of this page.
+The 2018 championships came down to a grand final between the Northern Sydney representative team and the team from New England.
+The debate was held at the Collaroy Centre on Wednesday 7 November with the New England team successfully arguing the negative side of the topic "That we should ban parents and teachers from making primary school kids do homework or study outside of school hours."
+We'll have a video of the final up towards the bottom of this page as soon as we can so that you can see for yourself just how extraordinary both teams' performances were.
+Until then, on behalf of the department, congratulations to the New England representative debating team!

 Rules of Competition